inuhoo/rock-paper-scissors/README.md

 ----------

-For this project I will be creating a simple javascript version of rock-paper-scissors to run in the console.
+For this project I will be creating a simple javascript version of rock-paper-scissors that will run in the console.

 ----------
 ----------